Getting started

 A first-party JSON API and webhook framework are on the roadmap.
 For now, the primary integration surface is OAuth into your existing tools — there is no inbound API to call.

-If you need to wire an internal system into Proxima today, talk to us via Help— we’ll help you set up a custom HTTP feed for the lead agent.
+If you need to wire an internal system into Proxima today, talk to us via Help— we’ll help you set up a custom HTTP feed for the lead droid.